Is it safe to travel to Puerto Rico? Generally—yes! This island destination is full of adventure, beauty, and fun.

 Locals tell us that as long as travelers are aware of a few safety precautions, they should be fine traveling to Puerto Rico.

-Like any destination, travel to Puerto Rico comes with new risks because of the coronavirus pandemic.
+Like any destination, travel to Puerto Rico comes with new risks because of the pandemic.
 But the island has been pretty successful in keeping the virus at bay.

 So, what should travelers keep in mind?